About Us

 Eugene Ashley, a native of Wilmington, North Carolina, died at age 37 in the battle of Lang Vei in a war-torn and far-off place called Vietnam.

-A first sergeant with an Army special services unit, he fought so courageously against the North Vietnamese.
+A first sergeant with an Army special forces unit; he fought so courageously against the North Vietnamese.
 He was responsible for saving many lives and was awarded America’s highest decoration for valor, the Medal of Honor.
 Years later—on August 13, 2001—a new high school in Wilmington was named after this veteran soldier.

 What was he like, this man who was serving his 17th year in the Army when he fell in combat?
 He was, says one source, “a professional non-commissioned officer who took care of his troops and exuded a fatherly image.”